JayEvadesTaxes/Project_LeadForge/README.md

 ### Step 5: Double click "LeadForge.exe".
 This will open a command prompt and run the code.
 <img width="1717" height="906" alt="image" src="https://github.com/user-attachments/assets/9a4f5d2f-22a2-42ff-9d4b-2a2067b70192" />

 ### Step 6: You may **alternativley** also open the table website by pasting this in your web browser: http://127.0.0.1:5000/
+note: in v0.7 and above, this will automatically open the HTML site for you.

 # WHAT THIS PROJECT DOES
 The goal of this project is too simulate **basic manufacturing master data for routing and work centers**.